shader-slang/shader-slang.github.io/community/index.md

 #### Committer

 A committer is a community member who has write access to the Slang repository and can approve pull requests.
 This is a status that can be earned by maintaining a track record of submitting and landing code changes to the Slang project (see more details on [the process of becoming a committer](/community/become-a-committer).)
 All community members can review code submitted by other community members, but for a pull request to be considered approved and ready for merging, at least one **owner** (more info below) of each file you are touching must provide an approving review.
 Ideally a committer should choose reviewers who are familiar with the area of code you are touching.
-If you have doubts, look at the git blame for the file and the OWNERS files.
+If you have doubts, look at the git blame for the file and the CODEOWNER file.

 Submissions to `docs/proposals` are considered **Slang Proposed Features (SPFs)**, and require two *Language Owners* (more info below) to approve the submission.